djipco/opal/README.md

 - Emits an unsolicited `INFO` response on connection establishment.
 - Ignores unknown capability flags and reserved fields per the [Conventions](#conventions) section.
-- Honors the `0x70`–`0x7F` and `0xF0`–`0xFF` vendor-specific command ranges by either implementing them or rejecting them cleanly with `ERR_UNKNOWN_COMMAND`.
+- Honors the `0x70`–`0x7F` and `0xF0`–`0xFF` vendor-specific identifier ranges by either implementing them or rejecting them cleanly with `ERR_UNKNOWN_IDENTIFIER`.

-Implementations MAY add vendor-specific commands in the `0x70`–`0x7F` range and vendor-specific responses in the `0xF0`–`0xFF` range.
-Clients encountering such commands from a device they do not recognize SHOULD ignore them.
+Implementations MAY add vendor-specific requests in the `0x70`–`0x7F` range and vendor-specific responses in the `0xF0`–`0xFF` range.
+Clients encountering such messages from a device they do not recognize SHOULD ignore them.